Subhodip1307/Batch-Script-Guide/Readme.md

 2. Variables for Integer/Numbers values

-Now let’s know how can we store number /integer values to a variable .
+Now let’s know how can we store number /integer values to a variable.
 To store a number in a variable you just need to add ‘/a’ after the ‘set’ command.

 ```bash